thorgate/tg-resources/README.md

 -   `withCredentials` _(bool)_: Allow request backend to send cookies/authentication headers, useful when using same API for server-side rendering.
 -   `allowAttachments` _(bool)_: Allow POST like methods to send attachments.
 -   `signal`: _(AbortSignal)_: Pass in an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) object to abort the request when desired. **Only supported via request config.** Default: [null].
 For react-native a [polyfill](#signal-rn) is needed.
 -   `useLodashTemplate` _(bool)_: Set to false to use our own url parameter replacement logic instead of using `lodash.template` based one.
 Should be set to false when using react-native hermes engine to work around this [issue in hermes](https://github.com/facebook/hermes/issues/222).
 Default: `true`.
+Note: 4.0.0 will remove this option.

 ## Error handling